enkidevs/curriculum/sql/ddl/data-types/sql-string-data-types.md

 ---
 ## Content

-In terms of *string data types*, there are less options to be used.
-As it was the case with the previous insights, you will learn the SQL Standard and even if the naming convention might be different the functionality should be relatively the same.
-The three main types are:
+In terms of *string data types*, there are less options to be used with the three main types being:

 - `CHAR(n)`
 - `VARCHAR(n)`